PM-00-STAR/PM-00-STAR/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on data science and machine learning
+- 🔭 I’m a good problem solver
-- 🌱 I’m open to work in Full stack project or data science project
+- 🌱 I’m a critical thinker
 - 👯 Contact me at pratibhamitra01@gmail.com
-- 🤔 I’m looking for internship which suits my profile
+- 🤔 I’m looking for career which suits my profile
-- 📫 I'm a 3rd year B.TECH student of NIT Jamshedpur
+- 📫 I'm a Final year B.TECH student of NIT Jamshedpur

 ## ✉️ Find me on: